 Janota, Ronald: Ronald Janota is a retired Lieutenant Colonel with the Illinois State Police.
 He was Drew Peterson’s boss at the Metropolitan Area Narcotics Squad (MANS) in Joliet, Illinois.
 He claims that Peterson allegedly sabotaged one of the squad’s drug stings and gave the identity of an undercover narcotics agent to a convicted killer under investigation for dealing drugs.
 It was this action by Peterson that led to his firing from the police department in 1984.

 Johnson, Gary V.: Gary Johnson was Drew Peterson’s first defense attorney.
-He accompanied Peterson to his November 7, 2007 Grand Jury appearance at which Peterson pleaded the 5th Amendment.
+He accompanied Peterson to his November 7, 2007 Grand Jury appearance.
 Johnson dropped Peterson as a client after Peterson went on national TV appealing for legal assistance.